All Books

 • Power and pleasure can amplify each other.

-• Navigating intense power dynamics requires confidence and control.
+• Navigating power dynamics is a skill in business and romance.

 Who Should Read